stackplanet/sourcestack/README.md

 - A slick local development experience with fast builds and fast incremental deployments.
 - Run and debug all of your application code locally, with hot reloading.
 - A curated set of libraries and tools that all play nicely together, saving you many hours of frustrating integration work.
-- Easy deployment to your custom domain, e.g. myamazingapp.com,
+- Easy deployment to your custom domain, e.g. myamazingapp.com
 - Easy management of multiple test environments, e.g. alpha.myamazingapp.com, beta.myamazingapp.com
+- Storage of security tokens in httponly cookies instead of localstorage for [increased XSS protection](https://github.com/aws-amplify/amplify-js/issues/3436).
 - Fully customisable login UI backed by Amazon Cognito, with signup/forgot password emails sent from your custom domain.

 ## Technology choices